-Cost of a Blue Nose Pit Bull
+How Much Does a Blue Nose Pit Bull Cost?

-Due to their rarity, there is comparatively less information about Blue Nose Pit Bull in the pools of common knowledge.
+Due to their somewhat rarity, there is comparatively less information about Blue Nose Pit Bull in the pools of common knowledge.

 As such, breeders can at times take advantage of this to talk up the price on a Blue Nose, sometimes up to $3000 USD.
 Ooph.
 That’ll certainly break your bank – or at least your wallet.

 While they are indeed beautiful dogs with tons of positive aspects, don’t be led astray by people trying to sell them as some super dog.